World of A Song of Ice and Fire: Yi Ti

 The novels repeatedly describe Yi Ti as an empire with cities full of wonder, lying in the far east.
-As of A Dance with Dragons, Yi Ti has not appeared on any maps in the books, but Martin specified that "Yi Ti is to the south east of Qarth, generally, across the Jade Sea."
+As of A Dance with Dragons, Yi Ti has not appeared on any maps in the books, but Martin specified that "Yi Ti is to the southeast of Qarth, generally, across the Jade Sea."
 The empire is first mentioned in A Game of Thrones, talking of rumors that "basilisks infested the jungles of Yi Ti".
 Sailor stories presented in A Feast for Crows mention that a grey plague has hit Yi Ti.
 The god of the people of Yi Ti is called the Lion of Night.
 Daenerys sees people of Yi Ti as bright-eyed men in monkey-tail hats in the markets of Vaes Dothrak.
 Yi Ti has more cities than any other land in the known world, and according to Lomas Longstrider they are much larger and more splendid than cities in the west.
-According to Colloquo Votar there are three older cities buried beneath every YiTish city.
+According to Colloquo Votar, there are three older cities buried beneath every YiTish city.
 The capital of the Golden Empire of Yi Ti is Yin, along the Jade Sea.
 Martin is unsure "to what extent those peoples [like of Yi Ti] will ever enter this present story, however... their lands are very far away."